 When is Rabi’-ul-Awwal?

 Rabi’-ul-Awwal is the third month of the Islamic calendar, following Muharram and Safar.
-This year, it will begin on either Sunday, 18th or Monday, 19th October, depending on the sighting of the new moon.
+This year, the month began on 16th September, 2023.

 What does Rabi’-ul-Awwal mean?